etamar/camel/README.md

 Apache Camel is a small library which has minimal dependencies for easy embedding in any Java application.
-Apache Camel lets you work with the same API regardless which kind of transport used, so learn the API once and you will be able to interact with all the Components that is provided out-of-the-box.
+Apache Camel lets you work with the same API regardless which kind of transport used, so learn the API once and you will be able to interact with all the Components that are provided out-of-the-box.

-Apache Camel has powerful Bean Binding and integrated seamless with popular frameworks such as Spring, CDI, Blueprint and Guice.
+Apache Camel has powerful Bean Binding and can be integrated seamlessly with popular frameworks such as Spring, CDI, Blueprint and Guice.

 Apache Camel has extensive testing support allowing you to easily